 - I accept full responsibility for the care of the Rental equipment “the equipment” listed on this form and agree to pay for any damage to the equipment and replace at full retail value any equipment not returned by the agreed date.

 - I am familiar with the proper use of the equipment.
 I understand that the rental technicians are able to answer any questions that I might have as to the proper use of equipment.

 I am aware that Backcountry skiing and snowboarding involves risks, dangers and hazards, and that injuries are a common and ordinary occurrence in these sports.
 Skiing and riding in backcountry avalanche terrain all day involves potentially much greater risk than skiing at a ski hill.
 AVALANCHE AIRBAG SYSTEM

 The Avalanche Airbag System (“AAS” or "the airbag") consists of a backpack integrating an airbag system which is inflated by manually pulling an activation handle.
 Once inflated, an AAS may assist in keeping a person caught in an avalanche closer to the surface, thus potentially increasing the chances of survival.
 The AAS may not always inflate, and may not protect the user against trauma during an avalanche.
 I accept that the airbag may fail to deploy due to my own negligence, and or the negligence of the releasees.

-The AAS may also inflate too slowly be effective some in avalances The battery on the AAS may also not hold a charge, or be effective at temperatures lower than -20 C. The AAS at times when inflated, may exacebate trauma, by sliding you faster towards trees, rocks, and other obstactcles that might lead to trauma.
+The AAS may also inflate too slowly to be effective some in avalances.
+The AAS at times when inflated, may exacebate trauma, by sliding you faster towards trees, rocks, and other obstactcles that might lead to trauma.
 If the AAS is not worn correctly (ie. without the leg loop) it can lead to a choking risk.